amartdaz/frontend-code-test/README.md

 **Changing a box's color.**

     I have used the button in the toolbar.
-If there are selected boxes, I change the color of all of them.
-Otherwise, I change the color of the last box created.
+I change the color of all of the selected boxes.
+If none are selected, the button is disabled.

 **Display a counter indicating how many boxes are selected.**